Emmaus High School: 20th century

 In 1915, Emaus High School obtained its own home, moving into a new building on North Street between Fifth and Sixth Streets in Emmaus.
 While the building was designated the Jefferson Building, yearbooks of the era identify the school as Emaus High School.
 The high school was then made up of tenth-grade (juniors), eleventh-grade (middlers), and twelfth-grade (seniors).
 The yearbook of the class of 1916 features photos of 18 graduates, evenly divided between boys and girls.
-The Emaus High School class of 1931 had 45 graduates.

-The Jefferson Building was enlarged several times.
-By 1934, it was considered a state-of-the-art high school with 16 classrooms, a library, an auditorium, a gymnasium, a woodshop, and a home economics room.
-The 1931 yearbook lists a band, chorus, orchestra (55 student members), 16 different clubs, and teams for football, basketball (boys and girls), and debate.
+In 1931, the school had 45 graduates, and its yearbook from that year lists a band, chorus, orchestra (55 student members), 16 different clubs, and teams for football, basketball (boys and girls), and debate.
 Emaus High School's main football rival at this time was East Greenville High School, now Upper Perkiomen High School, which met Emmaus annually on Thanksgiving Day in what was referred to as the "Turkey Day" game.
 In the 1930s, the Emaus High School football field was located roughly a mile from the high school at the site of the present-day recreational Fourth Street Field in Emmaus.

 During the 1930s and 1940s, the boroughs of Macungie and Alburtis contracted with Emaus district to send their high school students to Emaus High School.
 There were no school buses, and out-of-borough students commuted to and from the high school by Reading Railroad passenger train service at the Emaus train station.
 Located on Jubilee Street, the station was constructed in the late 19th century, decommissioned, and destroyed by fire on March 1, 1993.

-In 1938, Emmaus abandoned the Pennsylvania Dutch spelling of its name in favor of the town's current spelling, and East Penn School District and the high school followed suit.
+In 1938, Emaus abandoned the Pennsylvania Dutch spelling of its name in favor of the town's current spelling, and East Penn School District and the high school followed suit.
 With Emmaus High School's population growing rapidly, the Jefferson Building could no longer accommodate the growing school's needs.
 The boroughs of Emmaus, Macungie, and Alburtis, and the townships of Lower Macungie and Upper Milford merged their school districts into what was then called the East Penn Union School District and is now East Penn School District.
 The unified district combined their efforts and resources to expand Emmaus High School, which was constructed at the school's current location at 500 Macungie Avenue in Emmaus.